daryllxd/lifelong-learning/programming/ruby/core/lambdas-and-blocks.md

 __`proc` is a code snippet__, copy and paste, so you actually exit immediately when you hit the `return` statement. `__Lambda` is an actual method__ that is executed, so it produces the "lambda" and carries on with the method.

 Think of `lambda`s as a way of writing anonymous methods.

+__`Proc.new` is something that’s hardly ever used to explicitly create blocks because of these surprising return semantics.
+It is recommended that you avoid using this form unless absolutely necessary.__

 Method Objects